ibm-cloud-docs/ContinuousDelivery/pipeline_about.md

 ![The INPUT tab triggers](images/input_tab_only_triggers.png)

-If you select the **When a pull/merge request is opened or updated** check box, the status of the pipeline is returned to the Git repo.
+If you select the **When a pull/merge request is opened or updated** checkbox, the status of the pipeline is returned to the Git repo.
 When a pull request or merge request triggers your pipeline, an inline status check is displayed on the page.
 A status check is displayed for each of the stages that are run in your pipeline, and links to the logs and history for each stage are provided.
 As the status check runs, it updates from pending to either successful or failed.
 If your pipeline contains multiple stages, each stage reports its status in the check list.

 This status feedback is also supported by the IBM hosted GitLab Community Edition tool for merge requests.
 {: tip}